Covid 19 coronavirus: Dr Siouxsie Wiles answers your questions on Newstalk ZB

 She reiterated Jacinda Ardern's words of seeing our household "as our bubble" and stay within that bubble.

-Dr Siouxsie Wiles says there are exceptions to the "one household, one bubble", for example parents with shared custody of children.
+Wiles says there are exceptions to the "one household, one bubble" guideline, such as parents with shared custody of children.
 Those two households can be considered one bubble.

-Your pet can go outside but Kiwis are urged not to pat other people's animals.
+Your pet can go outside, but Kiwis are urged not to pat other people's animals.

-Asked if people could split the lockdown between home and their bach, Dr Wiles clarified that is not something that can be done.
+Asked if people could split the lockdown between home and their bach, Wiles said that was not something that can be done.

 "We don't want people moving out of their home.
 It's not really a holiday this is about containing the virus."